 - Smell: Distasteful as this may be, an infestation of rats or mice will be accompanied by quite a strong urine smell, especially if they’ve been there for some time.

-Deprive mice of food
+2. Clean up and deprive mice of food

 - All food that is stored, processed or used should be made mouse-proof.
 Dried grain and meat products should be stored in glass jars, metal canisters or other seal-able airtight containers.